When Warren Zevon Followed Up a Big Hit With ‘Bad Luck Streak in Dancing School’

 Warren Zevon had only one Top 10 album in his career, 1978's Excitable Boy.
 And that was mostly because of the success of his only Top 40 song, "Werewolves of London."
 But he was loved, covered and respected by his peers, many of whom recorded his songs long before his celebrated 1976 self-titled album came out.

-Understandably and unsurprisingly, Zevon -- never one to do much in moderation -- was in celebration mode after Excitable Boy put some money in his pockets and snagged him some well-deserved attention outside of the insider circle of fans he had slowly picked up going back to 1969's DOA debut Wanted Dead or Alive.
+Never one to do much in moderation, Zevon was understandably and unsurprisingly, in celebration mode after Excitable Boy put some money in his pockets and snagged him some well-deserved attention outside of the insider circle of fans he had slowly picked up going back to 1969's DOA debut Wanted Dead or Alive.
 And it wasn't long before his alcoholism got the best of him.

 In a way, 1980's follow-up LP, Bad Luck Streak in Dancing School, is about Zevon's attempts to get sober.
 It's also about newfound fame and the pitfalls that come with getting what you've wished for.
 It's also a tough, angry, bitter and ugly album at times, political where Excitable Boy was funny, troubling where the earlier record was sharp.